maucejo/community-cnam-thesis/docs/en/chapitres/figures.typ

   label: <fig:subfig>,
 )

-#noindent Figure @fig:subfig shows the official Cnam logo and the allegory of Winged Victory, associated with the Latin motto "_Docet Omnes Ubique_" (see Figure @fig:b).
+Figure @fig:subfig shows the official Cnam logo and the allegory of Winged Victory, associated with the Latin motto "_Docet Omnes Ubique_" (see Figure @fig:b).
 ]

 == Tables